 Development continued when lots along Club Drive and Stovall were offered for sale by Samuel Stovall, Salsom’s son.
 By 1928, eight houses had been built on these lots.
 Country Club Estates (Winall Down Road, most of Vermont and Stovall, Calvert Lane and part of Narmore) was laid out in 1929.
 The Carleton Operating Company land (Bellaire Drive) was platted in 1936.

 Most homes in Country Club Estates and on the Carleton land were built during the Depression and before 1942.
 In March of 1984, Brookhaven resident John R. Brannen submitted a Historic District Information Form on the neighborhood to the Historic Preservation Section of the Georgia Department of Natural Resources.
 Through Mr. Brannen’s and his wife Bettie’s efforts, the Historic Preservation Section filed for listing Brookhaven in the U.S. National Register of Historic Places in December 1985.
 The National Park Service named the Brookhaven Historic District on January 14, 1986.
+To see the application that was submitted for this designation, please click here.

 What is the National Register for Historic Places - The National Register of Historic Places is the official list of the Nation's historic places worthy of preservation.
 Authorized by the National Historic Preservation Act of 1966, the National Park Service's National Register of Historic Places is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America's historic and archeological resources